rust-scicomp/website/pages/2026/index.md

 Recordings of the talks for every workshop are available on the [Scientific Computing in Rust YouTube channel](https://www.youtube.com/@ScientificComputinginRust).

-The Scientific Computing in Rust 2026 workshop will take place on Wednesday 8 July to Friday 10 July between <a href='javascript:toggle_times()'>13:00 BST and 17:00 BST</a>.
+The Scientific Computing in Rust 2026 workshop took place on Wednesday 8 July to Friday 10 July between <a href='javascript:toggle_times()'>13:00 BST and 17:00 BST</a>.
-This will the third Scientific Computing in Rust workshop; archived information about Scientific Computing in Rust 2023 to 2025 can be found at [scientificcomputing.rs/2023](/2023), [scientificcomputing.rs/2024](/2024) and
+This was the fourth Scientific Computing in Rust workshop; archived information about Scientific Computing in Rust 2023 to 2025 can be found at [scientificcomputing.rs/2023](/2023), [scientificcomputing.rs/2024](/2024) and